Things You Need to Know

 CNM’s courses maintain the same high quality educational standards as those of the traditional classroom with the additional flexibility and convenience of learning built around the student’s schedule.
 Visit Distance Learning for more information.

-Students may change the grading option (grade mode) of a class through the last day to drop the class.
+You may change the grading option (grade mode) of a class through the last day to drop the class.
 Grade change requests are processed at all registration offices.

 Students completing their certificate or degree program must complete an Application for Graduation by the last day of the term.
 (See the "Graduation and Change/Update